h5md/h5md/draft.rst

 * version: The version of the H5MD specification that the file conforms to. "version" is a dimension \[2\] integer dataset.
 The first element is the major version number and the second element the minor version number.
-* creation_time: The creation time of the file.
-It is an integer scalar dataset representing the number of seconds since the Epoch.
 * author: The name of the author of the simulation/experiment.
 It is of the form "Real Name <email@domain.tld>", where the email is optional.